-Appeals of Consequences
+Appeals of Consequences (Policy 4353)

 Students may appeal a long-term or 365-day suspension or an expulsion approved by the superintendent for violation of board policy, school standards, or rules.
-The student must appeal to the board in writing within five days of the superintendent's decision.
+The student and/or parent must appeal to the board in writing within five days of the superintendent's decision.

-Assaults, Threats, and Harassment including Bullying and Hazing (Policy 4331)
+Assaults and Threats (Policy 4331)

-Students are prohibited from assaulting, physically injuring, attempting to injure or intentionally behaving in such a way as could reasonably cause injury to any other person.
+Assaults or threats will not be tolerated.
+Students are prohibited from assaulting, physically injuring, attempting to injure, intentionally behaving in such a way as could reasonably cause injury to any other person, or threatening others.
 Assault includes engaging in a fight.
-Harassment and bullying are further defined in Prohibition Against Discrimination, Harassment, and Bullying, policy 1710/4021/7230.
+Harassment and bullying are further defined in Policy 1710/4020/7230, Discrimination and Harassment Prohibited by Federal Law and Policy 4329/7311, Bullying and Harassing Behavior Prohibited.